PerHac13/OPCODE/Guidelines.md

 12. **Discord Community:**
     - All participants are required to join the Discord community, where they will receive detailed information and have dedicated channels for discussions.

+These guidelines aim to ensure a fair, transparent, and enriching experience for all participants in the OPCODE Open Spring fest.
+Let the collaboration begin!